-Nag Champa is deemed a sacred incense suitable for removing blockages and balancing the chakras.
+Nag Champa is deemed sacred incense suitable for removing blockages and balancing the chakras.

 You can also use Palo Santo for meditation to enhance creativity and uplift your mood.

-Dragon Blood is also used for purification, boosting courage, enhancing psychic awareness, and increasing sexual appetite.
+Dragon’s Blood incense are also used for purification, boosting courage, enhancing psychic awareness, and increasing sexual appetite.

 The Juniper shrub sheltered the prophet Elijah and the baby Jesus in the Bible.
 Its berries are also often used for cleansing, recognizing it as a symbol of protection and purification.